 This package includes 3 additional bonus videos.
 One is a 20-minute film entitled "Too Close to Home".
 These are heartfelt stories told by victims/survivors of impaired driving crashes.
-The video is designed to be watched in its entirety and followed up with a discussion of what the students learned and how they plan to stay safe if they find themselves in a similar risky situation.
+This video is designed to be watched in its entirety and followed up with a discussion of what the students learned and how they plan to stay safe if they find themselves in a similar risky situation.
 The second video, "Lives Lost", is a compilation of victim/survivor stories from previous School Presentation Programs.
 Each story can be chosen according to the type of victimization and watched individually.
-They are narrated by an emergency room physician who speaks about situations physicians encounter on a daily basis.
+It is narrated by an emergency room physician who speaks of situations physicians encounter on a daily basis in the ER.
 At the end of the video, the doctor speaks about ways to prevent these tragedies.
-The third film, "Not Ready to Go", tells the story of teenagers who perished in a terrible crash after smoking cannabis.
+Finally, "Not Ready to Go", tells the story of teenagers who perished in a terrible crash after smoking cannabis.

 The USB key in the tools package contains this guide so that you can share it with your colleagues.
 You will also find on the USB key the MADD Canada Youth Manual with lots of ideas for students to raise awareness about impaired driving as well as posters and school announcements.
-We hope that you find these tools useful. \\Please note that due to Covid-19 all the school materials are available online at @maddyouth.ca, all videos can be found on You Tube with the exception of "Lives Lost".
+We hope that you find these tools useful.
+Please note that due to Covid-19 all the school materials are available online at @maddyouth.ca, all videos can be found on You tube except for Lives Lost.